 Right, now let's talk about my ROMANIAN POLENTA or MAMALIGA.
 I should really have a separate post on it, I have been thinking about it for quite a while, and I should hopefully get there at some point.

 But for now, I can give you a quick recipe that never fails.
-The recipe is completely vegan and gluten free, so it really thicks all boxes.
+The recipe is completely vegan and gluten free, so it really ticks all the boxes.
 It can successfully replace bread with many dishes, and it give my Chicken Livers and Onions a more traditional touch.

 If you’ve liked my CHICKEN LIVER AND ONIONS or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, INSTAGRAM and PINTEREST to see more delicious food and what I’m getting up to.